Doing Well Doesn’t Mean It’s Clear What to Do Next

 No, you’re not doing something wrong.
 There’s value in that.
 But it’s too narrow to guide your decisions.

+Just saving more or picking up a few tactics doesn’t really solve it either.
 It helps to look at it a little differently.
 An expanded view that doesn’t just work around the number.

-Instead, shift the focus to your decisions and what they’re built on.
+Shift the focus to your decisions and what they’re built on.

 Future posts will go deeper into this, but the core idea is this: the FI number alone won’t give you what you need.
 There’s a bigger equation at play.
 One that’s shaped by your decisions and how they connect to each other.